jbcodeforce/ML-studies/techno/crew-ai/readme.md

 Demonstrate tool usage with fault tolerance and caching for a sale rep and sale leader working together on leads generation

 The tools used are DirectoryReadTool, FileReadTool, SerperDevTool (to perform a semantic search for a specified query from a text's content across the internet).

+### Resume tuning for a job application

+The [job_application.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/job_application.py) is using multiple agents to analyse a job posting, do personal profiling, and resume tuning from a source resume to taylor it for the job.
+Use web scrapping and search tools.